 When a payment is applied, the applied funds go from being reported as Un-applied to having an association with the Program and Charge Category of the charge it is applied to.
 This is how you track income to different areas of your business inside of iClassPro.

 If the funds of the payment exceed the amount of the charge it is applied to, the payment will be only partially applied up to the amount of the charge.
 The remainder can be left Un-applied or Applied to another charge on the family ledger until the full amount of the payment has been used.

 After being Applied to a charge, a payment can be easily un-applied by opening either the charge or the payment itself and removing the unwanted relationship (by clicking the [x] button next to it, then saving).
 At this point, the funds return to the un-applied status until they are applied again.

-All the information presented above should sound familiar.
-This is the way payments have always worked inside of iClassPro.
-What isn't as obvious, is that now we are tracking each change in a payment's status within iClassPro, we are reporting information about what happens to payments after they are recorded in iClassPro on a day-by-day basis in financial reports.
+Within iClassPro, we are tracking each change in a payment's status and reporting information about what happens to payments after they are recorded on a day-by-day basis in financial reports.
 This results in a timeline type of view of your financial data.
 This is different from the previous system in that charge dates, payment dates and new applied dates become vital data.